-- 201. Comment letters.
+- 100. Comment letters.
 Do not require a finance lease to be measured only at fair value of leased property.
 Two methods were proposed: either reinstate lower of fair value and present value of minimum lease payments or just require present value of minimum lease payments.
-In the later case, some letters noted impairment requirements would prevent overstatement of assets. - 202.
+In the later case, some letters noted impairment requirements would prevent overstatement of assets. - 101.
 Field tests.
 Some entities said information about the fair value of the leased asset was unavailable to measure finance leases or was burdensome to identify.
-Some entities feel that measuring the fair value of the leased asset is less practicable than if entities were able to use the present value of minimum lease payments. - 203.
+Some entities feel that measuring the fair value of the leased asset is less practicable than if entities were able to use the present value of minimum lease payments. - 102.
 WG recommendation.
-WG members would keep a single measurement for the leased asset and related lease obligation based on fair value, but they would not call the measurement 'fair value' because SMEs will have difficulty in understanding that term and in applying it consistently.
-Instead, they recommend that the IFRS for SMEs describe it as 'the cash price that the lessee would have paid if it had acquired the asset rather than leased it'.
-WG members agree that there shouldn't be any difference at inception between the values at which the liability and the asset should be recognised. - 204.
+WG members would keep a single measurement for the leased asset and related lease obligation based on fair value, but they would not call the measurement 'fair value' because private entities will have difficulty in understanding that term and in applying it consistently.
+Instead, they recommend that the IFRS for Private Entities describe it as 'the cash price that the lessee would have paid if it had acquired the asset rather than leased it'.
+WG members agree that there shouldn't be any difference at inception between the values at which the liability and the asset should be recognised. - 103.
 Staff comment.
-In Issue G13 of Agenda Paper 9A for the May 2008 meeting the staff proposed that when a current remeasurement is required, that requirement should clearly describe in simple language what the basis for measurement is rather than use the generic term 'fair value'.
+At the May 2008 meeting the staff proposed that when a current remeasurement is required, that requirement should clearly describe in simple language what the basis for measurement is rather than use the generic term 'fair value' (Issue G13 of Agenda Paper 9A for the May meeting).
 The Board asked the staff to present a proposal for each required measurement at a future Board meeting.
-The Board asked the staff, in developing the proposal, to consult the IASB staff teams working on fair value measurements and the measurement phase of the conceptual framework project. - 205.
+The Board asked the staff, in developing the proposal, to consult the IASB staff teams working on fair value measurements and the measurement phase of the conceptual framework project. - 104.
 Staff recommendation.
-As noted in Issue G13 of Agenda Paper 9A, staff feel many of the problems surrounding fair value measurement could be reduced by clearer explanations of what is required plus additional guidance examples.
-As the outcome of the discussion on Issue G13 will have an impact Issue 19.2, staff recommend deferring this issue to a future meeting.
+Staff feel many of the problems surrounding fair value measurement could be reduced by clearer explanations of what is required plus additional guidance examples.
+As the outcome of the discussion on Issue G13 will have a direct impact on Issue 19.2, staff recommend deferring this issue to a future meeting.